Nexgrill

 Possible Causes

-Excess grease buildup on drip pan and in grease channel, Cooking at high temperature with very fatty foods, Misplaced drip pan exposing open flame to grease
+Excess grease buildup on the drip pan and in the grease channel, Cooking at high temperatures with very fatty foods, Misplaced drip pan exposing open flame to grease.

 How to Fix / Troubleshooting